grenaud/gargammel/README.md

     -mapdamage examplesMapDamage/results_LaBrana/misincorporation.txt double
     -mapdamage examplesMapDamage/results_Ust_Ishim/misincorporation.txt single

+We suggest that you run mapDamage on the empirical data that you are trying to emulate and use the resulting misincorporation.txt file.

 3. Specify a matrix of deamination rates, we use the following format, the first line is the header:

     	A->C	A->G	A->T	C->A	C->G	C->T	G->A	G->C	G->T	T->A	T->C	T->G